-"Full implementation of the Water Framework Directive in order to maximize the environmental benefits for the Baltic Sea".
+• "Full implementation of the Water Framework Directive10 in order to maximize the environmental benefits for the Baltic Sea".
 Member states shall take measures to obtain good ecological status in all water bodies, including coastal waters, by year 2015.
-A full implementation (including reporting) of the Water Framework Directive, together with the Nitrate Directive and the Urban Waste Water Directive, will improve also the environment in the open sea, in line with the objectives of the Marine Strategy Framework Directive for 2020
+A full implementation (including reporting) of the Water Framework Directive, together with the Nitrate Directive and the Urban Waste Water Directive, will improve also the environment in the open sea, in line with the objectives of the Marine Strategy Framework Directive11 for 2020

 - "Establish and restore more wetlands" to recycle the nutrients (to stop the nutrients leaking into the Sea) and to mitigate floods (to stop the runoff of fertilisers during floods).
-The wetlands should be established where long term effects can be expected considering the different climatic conditions, the sensitivity for eutrophication etc. - "Set up the BONUS 169 scheme" in order to have a sustainable research framework.
-BONUS-169 is a Joint Baltic Sea Research Programme funded by the EU and all members and associated members to be proposed for an implementation of the Article 169 of the Treaty.
-It will support sustainable development through scientific outputs facilitating the implementation of ecosystem-based management of environmental issues in the Baltic Sea through a broad stakeholder contacts and a policy oriented research framework.
-'Combating eutrophication' is one of the key themes for in the envisaged BONUS 169 Joint Research Programme (which also addresses research on climate, biodiversity, fishing, hazardous substances as well as on 'Linking science and policy' and 'Integrating ecosystem and society').
-Furthermore, the BONUS 169 program aims at strengthening the research collaboration and the use of common resources. - "Facilitate cross-sectoral policy-oriented dialogue" on integration of agricultural, environmental and rural development issues by supporting the implementation of projects which build capacity on integrated approach to mitigation of nutrient losses and policy level adaptation.
+The wetlands should be established where long term effects can be expected considering the different climatic conditions, the sensitivity for eutrophication etc. - "Facilitate cross-sectoral policy-oriented dialogue" on integration of agricultural, environmental and rural development issues by supporting the implementation of projects which build capacity on integrated approach to mitigation of nutrient losses and policy level adaptation.

-&lt;sup>9 Directive 2000/60/EC of the European Parliament and Council of 23 October 2000 establishing a framework for Community action in the field of water policy, OJ L 327, 22/12/2000, p.1) as amended by European Parliament and Council Decision 2455/2001/EC, OJ L 331, 15/12/2001, p.1.
+10 Directive 2000/60/EC of the European Parliament and Council of 23 October 2000 establishing a framework for Community action in the field of water policy, OJ L 327, 22/12/2000, p.1) as amended by European Parliament and Council Decision 2455/2001/EC, OJ L 331, 15/12/2001, p.1.

-&lt;sup>10 Directive 2008/56/EC of the European Parliament and of the Council of 17 June 2008 establishing a framework for community action in the field of marine environmental policy (Marine Strategy Framework Directive), OJ L 164, 25/6/2008, p.19).
+11 Directive 2008/56/EC of the European Parliament and of the Council of 17 June 2008 establishing a framework for community action in the field of marine environmental policy (Marine Strategy Framework Directive), OJ L 164, 25/6/2008, p.19).
 In addition for the basin scale assessment required in the context of the Marine Strategy Framework Directive, the satellite remote sensing products (such as those developed specifically for the Baltic Sea by the Commission's Joint Research Centre [JRC] Institute for Environment and Sustainability [IES]) provide a useful mean of verifying the environmental benefits of implementation of the EU policies.